Inspiration would run Trafalgar College and GY (VA) High by September 2016, DfE officals said

 It appears the need to have ‘strong and consistent’ propaganda trumps the waste of taxpayers’ money in opening a school where there was no need, the loss to the taxpayer of selling the school’s temporary site, questions over links between the DfE, Lord Agnew, Tim Coulson and Dame Rachel de Souza, director and now CEO of Inspiration Trust who once sat on Tim Coulson’s Headteacher Board**, diverting free school capital funding to an academy and last, but not least, the effect on pupils of Trafalgar College, their parents and staff.

 *Although dated January 2016, the Impact Assessment refers to GY VA’s April 2016 Ofsted.

-**Minutes for the HB Board of 20 April 2017 show Dame Rachel was absent when approval was given for Inspiration to takeover GY VA.
+**Minutes for the HB Board of 20 April 2017 (scroll down) show Dame Rachel was absent when approval was given for Inspiration to takeover GY VA.
 However, as the Impact Assessment shows, the DfE admitted before September 2016 that Inspiration would eventually run both Trafalgar College and GYVA.
 This raises the question about who made this decision, when was it made and who knew.

 ADDENDUM 29 July 2019.
 I have checked the HB Board Minutes again and found an earlier HB meeting on 12 January 2017 when a Funding Agreement in Principle was approved for Great Yarmouth High School (Norfolk).
 Dame Rachel was present and nothing in the Conflict of Interest column indiated there was a possible conflict of interest.